 It’s better to never get to that point.
 Some simple precautions and maintenance go a long way in keeping countertops in tip-top form.
 The more that’s done up from will mean less pain down the road.
 Here are some easy hints to keep your countertop looking perfect.

 This is common sense, but so many people fail at it.
 The best thing that can be done to maintain a great kitchen countertop is regular cleaning with a wet rag and maybe a little soap or generic commercial cleaner.
 Most problems with countertops stem from neglect.
 That wine spill sits on the countertop for hours during a dinner party, or you forget to take that hot pan off the countertop while you chase down a kid.
 Whatever the case, a moment’s lapse can cause a big mistake.
 Some countertop materials are porous, so even water can seep in over time and erode the sheen or durability of a beautiful countertop.

-The best things owners can do is get in the habit of keeping a steady supply of rags in the kitchen in the event of a spill or to put down before the set a hot pot on the countertop.
+The best thing owners can do is get in the habit of keeping a steady supply of rags in the kitchen in the event of a spill or to put down before the set a hot pot on the countertop.
 It doesn’t have to be fancy.
 The most important factor is timing.
 The faster you can soak something up, the less chance it will cause lasting damage.

 Take the Time to Learn About Your Countertop Material